zeyad03/api-project/README.md

 python -m pytest tests/ -m integration -v
 ```

-The new integration-style coverage includes workflows such as:
+Integration-style coverage includes workflows such as:

 - register → login → refresh → create favourites / predictions / hot takes → cleanup
 - admin creates / updates / deletes a driver while public and regular-user access is verified
 - user submits a fact → admin approves it → user likes it → public can read it

-If you want a quick confidence pass before pushing, run the full suite once and
-then re-run just the category you changed.
+For quick iteration, run the full suite once and then re-run only the category relevant to the code you changed.

+Current status:

+- Full suite: `368 passed`
+- Dedicated API coverage exists for drivers, teams, circuits, seasons, races, results, trivia, predictions, favourites, MCP, and auth flows
+- Error-path coverage exercises `400`, `401`, `403`, `404`, `409`, and `422` behaviour

 ### 6. Explore the API